 Who the FUCK would think this was an appropriate response by a publisher after a guy who thought he was the Joker massacred people in one of the worst mass-shootings of all time?
 Who would respond to that event by saying: “you know what?
 We need even MORE violent Joker-related products to catch the wave of all that media hype after that dude shot all those people!”

 Only people with some sort of essential empathy-button missing think shit like that.
-I mean, even amongst a larger entertainment industry that’s notorious for being shameless and all about the bottom line, that’s pretty dank.
+I mean, even amongst a larger entertainment industry that’s notorious for being shameless and all about the bottom line, that’s pretty awful.

 But while I met some very great people at DC Comics, that sort of bad energy was omnipresent.
 And I think my experiences there—and all I observed—has really informed my current interests in everything from the primal origins of the structures of power to the oft-strange interplay between pop-culture and reality.